regstrtn/classification_svm/README.md

 # Classification and Clustering in R

 #### Package contents:
-- `classify.r:` Given a movie, identify top 10 other most similar movies.
-Similar to the IMDB's "Movies you may like" feature.
+- `classify.r:` Build a predictive model for a bank's marketing department using SVM classifier.
-- `kmeans.r:` Predict a movie's genre given other information about the movie.
-Uses kNN classifier.
-Performance not good.
+- `kmeans.r:` Identify distinct patterns of electric power consumption

 ## Classification task - Predict successful conversion
 Build a predictive model for a bank's marketing department using SVM classifier.